 5.2 Applications for deferred entry will be considered but not automatically granted.
+This is because either a course may not be offered in a subsequent year, or in the case of research, the research project and/or intended supervisor may not be available in a subsequent year.
 Requests will be considered on an individual basis.